 I grew up going to church.
-Every Sunday morning, every Sunday evening, and frequently on Wednesday night it seems my family was always there in the building.
+Every Sunday and frequently on Wednesday it seems my family was always there in the building.
+Can I be honest?
+Most of the time I didn't want to be there.

-In that time, I heard more prayers that I can count.
-Some were simple and profound, but many were complex and over-the-top.
-Prayer time was fidget time for me -- especially as a young boy.
-But what’s interesting is that despite all my years of going to church and "being" in church, rarely did anyone talk about what prayer really is.
-It was if they assumed we just knew.
+What’s interesting is that despite all my years of going to church and "being" in church, rarely did anyone talk about WHAT prayer really is.
+It was if they assumed you just knew.

-Sure, we hear the Lord’s prayer, and we might be taught how to pray.
-And that is important, but what about what prayer really is?
-I've always wanted to know, “is there a bare bones basic definition that hits the what and the value of why prayer is important?”
+Sure, we heard the Lord’s prayer, and I was even taught how to pray.
+That is really important, but what about understanding what prayer really is?
+Not necessarily the why - but the...

 If you had to pick a favorite month of the year, would November even be in your top 5?